 Smart thermostats make this easy through their hands-off process that slowly shifts the temperature.
 If you’re at home a lot, it might not save you money on energy costs as is the point in an automatic, energy-efficient schedule.

-Most utility companies give rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
-The rebate total varies by company, but in most instances, it will cover most or all the expense.
-To find out more, check your utility company’s website for rebate information.
+Many utility companies offer rebates to homeowners who install energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
+The rebate amount varies by company, but in most instances, it will cover most or all the cost.
+To find out more, visit your utility company’s website for rebate info.

-Getting a smart thermostat is an investment, but it can save you money in the long run.
-If you’ve been thinking about installing one and want to know if they work as promised, we offer free home comfort assessments.
-Call our Experts at 908-448-2154 to request yours today!
+Getting a smart thermostat is an investment, but it can help you spend less money in the long run.
+If you’ve been thinking about installing one and want to know if they run as promised, we offer free home comfort assessments.
+Call our Experts at 866-397-3787 to schedule yours today!

 The conventional path of enrolling in college after high school may not suit your specific goals for the future.
 If you’re eager to start a career, particularly in a skilled trade like heating and air conditioning, you might be looking for alternatives that provide financial stability and...
 Continue reading